ScottfreeLLC/AlphaPy/docs/introduction/install.rst

 XGBoost
 -------

-For most users, XGBoost will *not* install automatically with ``pip``.
+For Macintosh and Window users, XGBoost will *not* install automatically with ``pip``.
 For instructions to install XGBoost on your specific platform, go to http://xgboost.readthedocs.io/en/latest/build.html.

 Anaconda Python